tcNickolas/NQN-Hack-2023-Challenge/README.md

 ## Submitting your project

+**Project submissions are due on Sunday, January 22nd, at 5 pm PST.**

 Your project:

 * Must include a problem description and instructions on running the project in README.md file.